Courses

 Fall, Spring.

-The focus is on discussion and critical analysis of selected articles from very recent issues of the best social psychological journals.
-Readings are chosen for their importance, their readability, and the likelihood that they will generate stimulating discussion.
+The focus of this course is on discussion and critical analysis of selected articles from very recent issues of the most selective social psychological journals.
+Readings are chosen for their importance, their coverage of contemporary topics in social psychology, and their potential for generating stimulating discussion.
 Students write brief "thought papers" before each class in which they offer suggestions for class discussion based on their close reading of the day's assigned articles.
 They also write a term paper on a social psychological topic of their own choosing.
-No exams.

 Full details for PSYCH 6810 - Advanced Social Psychology